awslabs/graphstorm/docs/source/install/env-setup.rst

 * **graphstorm/tools** includes graph partition and related Python code.
 * **graphstorm/sagemaker** include commands and code to run GraphStorm on Amazon SageMaker.

-Users can clone GraphStorm source code to obtain them.
+Users can clone GraphStorm source code to obtain these files.

 .. code-block:: bash